sourcegraph/sourcegraph-go/README.md

 - Enable this extension in the extension registry https://sourcegraph.example.com/extensions
 - Deploy go-langserver locally in Docker or on Kubernetes (see below)
-- Set `go.serverUrl` in your Sourcegraph settings to the address of your go-langserver instance
+- Set `"go.serverUrl": "ws://localhost:4389"` in your Sourcegraph global settings (not site config) and make sure the port matches either the Docker command or your Kubernetes config
 - If the address of your Sourcegraph instance in your browser (e.g. `http://localhost:7080`) is different from the address at which go-langserver can access your Sourcegraph instance (e.g. `http://host.docker.internal:7080`, when running on your local machine in Docker), then set `go.sourcegraphUrl` (e.g. to `http://host.docker.internal:7080`).
 - Visit a Go file and you should see code intelligence